2009 Winnenden shootings: Escape and carjacking

-Kretschmer fled the scene and killed a 56-year-old gardener of a nearby psychiatric institution in the park.
+At around 9:45 a.m., Kretschmer fled the scene and killed a 56-year-old groundskeeper of the nearby ZfP Klinikum Schloß Winnenden mental hospital, shooting the man four times as he was standing in a pond.
 Large numbers of police officers secured the school building and searched for Kretschmer throughout Winnenden for hours without success.
 News reports confirmed that Kretschmer was on the run and warned motorists not to pick up any hitchhikers.

-At approximately 10:00, Kretschmer carjacked a first-generation Volkswagen Sharan minivan at a car park in Winnenden.
-From his position on the rear seat, Kretschmer ordered the car's driver, a man named Igor Wolf, to drive towards Wendlingen, 40 km from Winnenden.
-Kretschmer and the driver went westwards into the suburbs of Stuttgart, the Baden-Württemberg state capital, travelling through the towns and districts of Waiblingen, Fellbach and Bad Cannstatt, before driving on the B14 dual carriageway through the Heslach Tunnel onto the A81 motorway towards Böblingen and Tübingen.
+At approximately 10 a.m., Kretschmer carjacked a first-generation Volkswagen Sharan minivan at a car park in Winnenden.
+From his position on the rear seat, Kretschmer ordered the car's driver, 41-year-old Igor Wolf, to drive towards Wendlingen, 40 km from Winnenden.
+Kretschmer and the driver went westwards into the suburbs of the state capital, Stuttgart, travelling through the towns and districts of Waiblingen, Fellbach and Bad Cannstatt, before driving on the B14 dual carriageway through the Heslach Tunnel onto the A81 motorway towards Böblingen and Tübingen.
+During slow traffic, Kretschmer asked Wolf if he should "pull a prank" and open fire on the motorists ahead.
 The two drove onto the B27 dual carriageway before leaving on the B313 to Nürtingen.

 Wolf later reported that, when asked why he was doing this, Kretschmer replied, "For fun, because it is fun."
 According to Wolf, Kretschmer revealed his intentions as he was loading his pistol magazines during the ride: "Do you think we will find another school?"
 Wolf says he quickly changed the conversation then.
-Shortly after 12:00, just before the Wendlinger junction to the A8 Autobahn, Wolf steered the car onto the grass verge and jumped from the vehicle toward a police patrol car.
+Shortly after 12 p.m., just before the Wendlinger junction to the A8 Autobahn, Wolf spotted an approaching police patrol.
+At a curve, Wolf steered the car onto the grass verge and jumped from the vehicle, running away towards police, shouting that he was kidnapped in Winnenden.